 3. What causes stress?

-Common causes include deadlines, major life changes, personal conflict, and health issues.
+Common causes include deadlines, major life changes, personal conflict, uncertainty, and physical factors such as poor sleep.

 4. How can stress be managed?